mirsazzathossain/CSC101-Introduction-to-Computer-Science/README.md

 # Course Outline

-The course "Introduction to Computer Science" at Independent University, Bangladesh, provides students with a comprehensive introduction to programming using Python.
+The course **"Introduction to Computer Science"** at Independent University, Bangladesh, provides students with a comprehensive introduction to programming using Python.
 The course consists of 11 weeks of tutorial sessions, each focusing on different aspects of programming and problem-solving.
-The course objectives are to introduce students to the basics of problem solving using Python, understand the scope of programming in solving real-world problems, and to help students grow in confidence to solve real-world problems using programming concepts.
+The course objectives are to introduce students to the basics of problem-solving using Python, understand the scope of programming in solving real-world problems, and to help students grow in confidence to solve real-world problems using programming concepts.

 - ## Week 1: Operators, Variables, and Data Types